 Participants must satisfy the general conditions as listed above, and also have the following requirements completed.

 A. EXPEDITIONS

-Those undertaking Expeditions must spend the respective required hours of planned activity as stated at "General Conditions for All Types of Venture" on journeys, including time taken for navigation and route finding, setting up and striking camp (approximately 1 hour per overnight camp) and on tasks related to the purpose of the expedition.
+Those undertaking Expeditions must spend the respective required hours of planned activity as stated at "General Conditions for All Types of Venture" on journeys, with at least two-third of the time taken for journeying.

 1. Hiking